microsoft/botbuilder-js/doc/botbuilder/enums/botbuilder.activitytypes.md

 # Enumeration: ActivityTypes

 Defines values for ActivityTypes.
-Possible values include: 'message', 'contactRelationUpdate', 'conversationUpdate', 'typing', 'ping', 'endOfConversation', 'event', 'invoke', 'deleteUserData', 'messageUpdate', 'messageDelete', 'installationUpdate', 'messageReaction', 'suggestion' There could be more values for this enum apart from the ones defined here.If you want to set a value that is not from the known values then you can do the following: let param: ActivityTypes =
+Possible values include: 'message', 'contactRelationUpdate', 'conversationUpdate', 'typing', 'ping', 'endOfConversation', 'event', 'invoke', 'deleteUserData', 'messageUpdate', 'messageDelete', 'installationUpdate', 'messageReaction', 'suggestion', 'trace' There could be more values for this enum apart from the ones defined here.If you want to set a value that is not from the known values then you can do the following: let param: ActivityTypes =

 <activitytypes>"someUnknownValueThatWillStillBeValid";</activitytypes>
 *__readonly__*: